 Visit How to Apply to learn more about the process and how to contact your admissions counselor.

 Our online Bachelor of Science in General Studies program allows you to concentrate on social sciences or business, while maximizing the number of transfer credits that count toward your degree from other institutions.
 Either concentration allows you to have 48 general electives in addition to the University’s core curriculum and 30 credits of concentration requirements.

-The Bachelor of Science degree in General Studies with a concentration in Social Sciences gives you the flexibility you need to complete your degree.
+The distance learning Bachelor of Science degree in General Studies with a concentration in Social Sciences gives you the flexibility you need to complete your degree.
 As part of the program, you will complete 30 credits in the concentration including courses in economics, history, political science, psychology, religion, and sociology.

-As a student earning a Bachelor of Science degree in General Studies with a concentration in business, you will learn about all facets of business including management, marketing, accounting, information systems, economics, and finance.
+As a student earning a distance learning Bachelor of Science degree in General Studies with a concentration in business, you will learn about all facets of business including management, marketing, accounting, information systems, economics, and finance.

 University Core Curriculum (42 credits)

 General education course requirements can be found in the UB Catalog.